EARLY VOTING FAQs

 Early voting will be available for biennial state elections only.
 Early voting is not available for primaries, special elections or local elections.

-If I vote early for the November 8, 2016 State/Presidential Election will I automatically receive an early voting ballot for future elections?
+If I vote early for the November 6, 2018 State Election will I automatically receive an early voting ballot for future elections?

 No. Voters must request an early voting ballot for every election for which early voting applies.

 Can I pick up an early voting ballot for a family member or friend?

 No. The family or friend must come in person to the Town Hall or mail a request to have the ballot mailed to them.